Can You Rent a Garage to Work on Your Car?

 The business fixes it for you.

-This price range makes sense—the more they provide, the more you pay.
+This price range makes sense because the more they provide, the more you pay.

-In addition, the hourly rate works out well if you’re just in for a quick fix like an oil change.
-Some repairs are still cheaper than paying someone else, even counting the cost of renting the garage.
+In addition, the hourly rate works well if you’re just in for a quick fix, like an oil change.
+Some repairs are still cheaper than paying someone else, even counting the cost to rent a repair garage.

 Some garages charge significantly less per hour (in the $20 to $30 range) but don’t supply you with tools.
 If you find a garage with low pricing, contact the garage and find out what they provide for tools.
 You may need to bring your own.

-A lower-priced garage may be a good option if you have all the tools and just want a dedicated space to work on your car.
+A lower-priced garage may be a good option if you have all the tools and need a dedicated space to work on your car.

-At the end of the day, it might be worth having all the special tools you need in one space in the garage that you rent, rather than at your house with a ramp and a piece of cardboard to lie on.
+Ultimately, it might be worth having all the special tools you need in one space in the garage you rent rather than at your house with a ramp and a piece of cardboard to lie on.

 Make it easy on yourself to get the job done.